 Why are so many Americans moving to Portugal?

-Many American expats opt to move to Portugal for several compelling reasons, including a high quality of life, an affordable cost of living, and a welcoming culture.
+Many American expats are moving to Portugal from the USA for several compelling reasons, including a high quality of life, an affordable cost of living, and a welcoming culture.
 The country has been a popular tourist destination for years, but there’s now a significant rise in long-term immigration, particularly among retirees, foreign investors, students, and digital nomads.

 In the following section, we'll delve deeper into these factors and explore why Portugal is becoming an increasingly attractive destination for Americans seeking a new home.